 Within cities, I also really appreciate the metro and tram systems.
 Dijon has a population of 155,000 and a relatively reliable tram and bus system.
 If there was a problem, it was because of strikes, not due to technical issues.
 My hometown, Columbus, has a population of 879,000 people and no real public transportation system.
 This might not be a totally fair comparison since Columbus is a lot more spread out and very suburban, but it seems like only major cities in the US have working (ha) public transport.

 Going to the doctor is 25€ before government-provided insurance (it’s 6,50€ after).
 An x-ray is about 30€ before, and 12€ after.
 A bone scan cost me 13€ with insurance.
 All of these pre- and post-insurance medical costs would’ve been at least three times as high in the US

 The most striking to me?
-A 30-minute physical therapy session is around 20€ before insurance.
+A 30-minute physical therapy session in France is around 20€ before insurance.
 In the US, it’s $100+, and most insurance companies have a $200+ deductible before PT is covered.

 5. Rent is relatively cheaper

 I’m most not looking forward to Boston rent prices of around $1000/month (with multiple roommates).
 After income taxes, that can be 50% of your monthly income if you have an entry-level job.
 In Dijon, I paid just over 300€/month (including utilities) for new apartment I shared with 2 roommates.
 Of course, salaries are lower in France, and I made the minimum wage of 1200€/month post-tax.
 Proportionally, however, 25% of your monthly income for rent is way better than 50%.